wyattscarpenter/typographical-edicts/readme.md

 Advice for normal people:

-1. The bars on the top and bottom of the capital I should always be present, even in a sans-serif font (hence why I just called them "bars" and not "serifs")
+1. The bars on the top and bottom of the capital I should always be present, even in a sans-serif font (hence why I just called them "bars" and not "serifs").
 2. lowercase l, the numeral 1, and capital I *must* look different.
 Very distinct.
 You may type the phrase "11 Illicit Igloos" to test this.
 3. in fact, ideally every glyph in your font looks distinct.
 This may mean that you have to represent EG the Cyrillic alphabet in a slightly different font than the Greek alphabet, but that's fine you just do that.
 4. Non-lining numerals (https://en.wikipedia.org/wiki/non-lining_figures) just look ridiculous, and should not be used.